 Do I need a QDRO in my divorce?

-The questions I am receiving go something like this: husband owns a 401k account and the spouses have agreed to divide the 401k account as part of the divorce.
+The questions I receive at my Bedford law office go something like this: husband owns a 401k account and the spouses have agreed to divide the 401k account as part of the divorce.
 Wife wants the money before the divorce is complete and/or doesn’t want to pay for the QDRO, so she tries to convince the husband to take a distribution from the 401k and give it to her.
 Sounds so much easier than adding another legal process to the divorce, right?
 It’s a good deal for the wife because she gets to avoid paying to have the DRO (domestic relations order) drafted, gets the money quicker and gets to stick the husband with all of the tax consequences.
 It’s a rotten deal for the husband.
 When a distribution is made from a 401k account, that distribution is taxable to the account owner.
 The 401k plan will withhold 20% as a down payment on the federal income tax but the entire amount of the distribution is added to the husband’s taxable income for the year so not only will he pay taxes on the distribution but he will likely pay more in taxes on every dollar he makes that year.
 He might pay a lot more.
 Additionally, if the husband is under 59 1/2 years old, he will probably also pay a 10% penalty on the distribution for taking the retirement funds out early.
 There’s no value for the husband to pay taxes to give his wife part of his retirement account when there is a legal process that will divide the account with no tax consequences to the husband.
 (Obviously, roles may be reversed and the wife may own the 401k account and the husband may be the recipient of the divided portion of the account.)

 That process is known as a qualified domestic relations order or QDRO.
 When the 401k account is divided in the divorce decree, it awards the assigned portion to the non-account owner, known as an alternate payee.
 The alternate payee is then responsible for preparing a domestic relations order (DRO) that the judge will sign.
 The DRO is an order to the 401k plan ordering the division based on the terms of the DRO, which should align with the terms of the divorce decree.
 The plan administrator for the 401k plan will review the DRO and determine if it meets the plan rules for dividing an acount.
 If the DRO meets plan rules it is qualified by the plan administrator and becomes a QDRO.
 The plan administrator will then divide the account and make those funds available to the alternate payee to take as cash, rolled over to another retirement account, or the plan may allow the funds to remain in the plan under the control of the alternate payee.
 When the alternate payee takes those funds from the 401k as cash, the alternate payee pays the income tax but does not pay a 10% penalty unless the alternate payee first rolls the funds over to another retirement account and the 10% penalty would apply to the distribution from the latter retirement account.